luminastudy/llm/create-course.md

 2. **Explain the relationships**: which blocks depend on which, and the hierarchy
 3. **Offer refinements**: "Would you like to add, remove, or modify any blocks?"
 4. **Validate against schema**: Ensure all blocks conform to the required structure
+5. **Save the output**: Write the validated course structure to `lumin.json` in the root directory of the repository

 ## Example Illustration